Tesla 3Q profit more than doubles from a year ago to $3.29B

 So far this year, the company has delivered 908,573 vehicles.
 Last year, the company delivered just over 936,000 vehicles.
 To increase sales by 50% over last year, which would amount to about 1.4 million vehicles, the company would have to sell more than 490,000 vehicles in the fourth quarter.

 But Tesla said it had higher-than-usual numbers of vehicles in transit at the end of the third quarter that will count as sales once they reach customers.
-It said high delivery volumes toward the end of each quarter is making it hard to find transportation, which is becoming expensive.
 The company said it’s smoothing out its delivery pace.

-The company said that it remains focused on increasing vehicle production as fast as it can by raising the weekly build rate in Fremont, California, and Shanghai ,while making progress at new factories in Texas and Germany.
+Tesla said its “Full Self Driving” system will be available to everyone who has ordered it by the end of this year.
+The system is being beta tested now by 160,000 selected drivers, and will still need human drivers into next year, Musk said.

-But it said logistics and parts supply bottlenecks “remain immediate challenges, although improving.”
-Battery supply constraints, Tesla said, will be the main limiting factor to electric vehicle market growth in the medium and long terms.
+“We’re not saying it’s quite ready to have no one behind the wheel,” he said, but he added that humans almost never have to touch controls.

 High prices for raw materials caused a hit to profits, along with inefficiencies from ramping up the factories in Germany and Texas, the company said.